 At the beginning of the 1970s, Marvel Comics expanded its business by opening a new branch in Great Britain: Marvel UK.
-At first, and for a few years, it was just a way to reprint American comics in a magazine format in order to establish the brand.
-It didn’t really work.
-It was then decided that a real line of British comics was needed.
-This led to writer Chris Claremont being asked to come up with a British character.
-With artist Herb Trimpe, they created Captain Britain who made his debut in Captain Britain Weekly #1 in 1976.
+Initially, this was simply a means of reprinting American comics in magazine format to raise brand awareness.
+This approach didn’t really work.
+The decision was then made to create a line of British comics.
+This resulted in writer Chris Claremont being commissioned to create a British character.
+Together with artist Herb Trimpe, he created Captain Britain, who made his debut in Captain Britain Weekly #1 in 1976.

 Brian Braddock was chosen by the sorcerer Merlyn himself to become a hero.
 Between the sword of might and the amulet of right, Captain Britain emerged as the United Kingdom’s greatest champion from the streets of London to the mystic realm of Otherworld.

 In the beginning, the Captain Britain series was written by tourists, Americans who only visited the UK.
 This didn’t help the book speak to British readers.
-The first issues are nevertheless important for the introduction of memorable characters like psychic Elizabeth “Betsy” Braddock, Brian’s twin sister, and their older brother Jamie Braddock—The Queen also appeared!
-The sales didn’t go up so Captain Britain was buried in a Spider-Man reprint title after 39 issues.
-The two heroes “really” met though, as Brian Braddock made his debut on the American market in a issue of Marvel Team Up.
+The first issues are nevertheless important for the introduction of memorable characters like psychic Elizabeth “Betsy” Braddock, Brian’s twin sister, and their older brother Jamie Braddock (The Queen also appeared!).
+The sales didn’t go up, so Captain Britain was buried in a Spider-Man reprint title after 39 issues.
+The two heroes “really” met, though, as Brian Braddock made his debut on the American market in an issue of Marvel Team Up.

 Captain Britain Reading Order